demisto/content/Packs/CovalenceForSecurityProviders/Integrations/CovalenceForSecurityProviders/README.md

-Fetch alerts as incidents and leverage Covalence API This integration was integrated and tested with version xx of Covalence
+Fetch alerts as incidents and leverage Covalence API This integration was integrated and tested with version 3.0 of Covalence
 ## Configure Covalence on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.